Cal HC grants bail to school jobs scam accused Sujoy Krishna Bhadra | Law-Order

 - India

-Kolkata, Dec 6 (PTI ) The Calcutta High Court on Friday granted bail to Sujoy Krishna Bhadra, an accused in the school jobs scam in West Bengal, in connection with an Enforcement Directorate case.
+The Calcutta High Court on Friday granted bail to alleged school jobs scam accused Sujoy Krishna Bhadra in a PMLA case being probed by the Enforcement Directorate (ED).

-Granting bail to Bhadra, Justice Suvra Ghosh directed him not to leave the jurisdictional area of the trial court in the ED case.
+Granting his bail prayer, Justice Suvra Ghosh said the Supreme Court has time and again held that prolonged incarceration before being pronounced guilty of an offence should not be permitted to become punishment without trial.

-He is also an accused in a case by the CBI over the irregularities in school recruitments.
+She directed Bhadra's release on a bond of Rs 10 lakh with adequate sureties, half of whom must be local.
+Additionally, Bhadra was instructed to surrender his passport to the trial court and not leave its jurisdiction without permission.
+He was also asked to provide his mobile number to the court and inform it of any changes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)